 These correction techniques are developed across a range of surfaces that represent different grip levels and through these the section can be used to introduce: understeer, oversteer, lift off oversteer, power understeer, over correction, brake locking and the effects of ABS across mixed surfaces.

-While on the skid pan, the course will also touch on ‘damage limitation’ a subject that is seldom taught – we are all human and mistakes happen.
-You will be put in a position to experience what its like to lose control and crash through a wall of water on the skid pan.
+The course will also touch on ‘damage limitation’ a subject that is seldom taught – we are all human and mistakes happen.
+You will be put in a position to experience what it’s like to lose control with a simulated crash.
 In the real world this would be an oncoming car… bus… wall etc. You will be taught that even though the crash is inevitable, there are things you can do to maximize the safety and limit the danger to you and or your loved ones.

 You will not master all these techniques in one visit, but you will leave understanding how your car feels and reacts in different situations and what you can do to manage and limit these effects… ‘practice makes perfect’.